terotests/channelPolicy/README.md

 The functions mission is to apply the changes to the server state or client state.

+# The workflow

+The usual workflow goes like this:

+1. The "delta" form a client using `constructClientToServer` is constructed at a client
+2. this "delta" is sent to server and applied there using `deltaClientToServer`
+3. After a while the server will create a new "delta" using `constructServerToClient`
+4. This change is then applied to each client using `deltaServerToClient`

+Clients can send multiple deltas to the server before it will create it's own delta to be sent to the clients.

+# The state of client and server

+The client and server state is stored to plain JS Object and given as a parameter to the functions.

 The server's state object looks like this:

 ```javascript
 {
     data : channelData,     // The channel data object